jeffreyAaron/I-Like-Me-Better/README.md

-# I-Like-Me-Better
+# I Like Me Better

-An app I made during my time on the AHS App Dev to learn iOS dev.\
+An app I made during my time on the AHS App Dev team to learn iOS dev.\
 This project is purely for learning and thus has many fragmented parts.

 Open up the `Interact` folder for the final project